AIPowerGrid/multi-bridge/README.md

 # SimpleGrid Text Worker

-A utility to connect the Horde with ML processing by launching an aphrodite engine (an OpenAI-compatible model server) in a Docker container and then starting a worker process.
+A utility to connect the Grid with ML processing by launching an Aphrodite engine (an OpenAI-compatible model server) in a Docker container and then starting a worker process.

 ## Features

 - **Docker Launch:**
-  Launch the aphrodite engine automatically via Docker using settings from `bridgeData.yaml`.
+  Launch the Aphrodite engine automatically via Docker using settings from `bridgeData.yaml`.

 - **Old NVIDIA Compute Flag:**
   If you have an older NVIDIA GPU (for example, a 2080), enable the `old_nvidia_compute` flag so that the engine launches with half-precision (`--dtype half`).